 "Change occurs when one becomes what he/she is, not when he/she tries to become what he is not"

-Love addicts invariably painfully attach themselves to one type of person in relationships, someone who is Love Avoidant (who also can be narcissistic).
+Love addicts are commonly attracted to and form an unhealthy attachment to one type of person in relationships-- a Love Avoidant (who also can be narcissistic).
 Love Avoidants are emotionally unavailable in relationships.
-They have a great fear of intimacy, closeness, and vulnerability—and as a result, evade intimate connection with romantic partners, at all costs.
+They have a great fear of intimacy, closeness, and vulnerability—and as a result, evade intimacy and closeness with romantic partners, at all costs.

 To Love Avoidants, intimacy is equal to engulfment, loss of control and independence.
 Lying beneath their fear of intimacy is a resonant fear of abandonment and rejection.
 The boundaries of an avoidant are as unhealthy as love addicts, but in contrast to a love addicts blurred or nonexistent boundaries, Love Avoidants boundaries tend to be rigid and closed off, or walled up.